 When you’re growing as quickly as Raising Cane’s, and depending on equity investments to make it happen, you need to make smart decisions fast.
 CSRS introduced a due diligence report that allows Raising Cane’s to quickly evaluate a potential site and understand any site-specific challenges.
 The report outlines site restraints and provides a thorough synopsis of permitting and development issues that require consideration.
 These documents allow real estate and property development teams to compare various sites and go into each new location fully informed, equipped with a plan to overcome any hurdles.

 Establishing prototypes to maximize efficiency.

 It’s easy to get caught up in the rush of continuous, rapid growth; consequently, finding time to optimize design decisions can often get overlooked.
 “It’s the mentality of let’s just keep getting the work done, and we’ll fix it later,” says Fitch.
-But, despite rapid growth and evolving measures, CSRS considers it a priority to be not only a good service provider, but also a good consultant.
+But Despite rapid growth and evolving measures, CSRS considers it a priority to be not only a good service provider, but also a good consultant.
 As a condition of providing satisfactory consultant services, CSRS encourages continual collaboration amongst several Raising Cane’s departments to process, evaluate and revise, when necessary, prototypical design intent.
-“There may never be a perfect set of drawings,” Fitch says, but by thinking strategically, making some tweaks, and figuring out where to do things better and smarter, CSRS and Raising Cane’s continue to take a holistic approach to optimize the restaurant design.
+“There may never be a perfect set of drawings,” Fitch says, but by thinking strategically, making some tweaks, and figuring out where to do things better and smarter, CSRS and Raising Cane’s continue to take a holistic approach to optimizing the restaurant design.
 This method enables the team to proactively solve conflicts, saving time and money, and set the stage for better, more efficient execution.

 Investing in technology.